Belarus opposition urges EU not to recognize election results | DW | 19.08.2020

 Read more: Is Belarus closer to the West or to Russia?

-At least two people have died and almost 7,000 others have been detained in a crackdown on demonstrations.
+At least two people have died and almost 7,000 others have been detained in the post-election crackdown on demonstrations.
 Last week, EU foreign ministers condemned the violence and agreed to prepare sanctions against implicated Belarusian officials.

 They were expected to discuss the measures further during Wednesday's summit.